 We provide subsidies to production companies that upgrade crewmembers who are advancing to a more senior position on a production.
 FTM works with these production companies to identify eligible crew and develop a training plan for each individual.

 FTM recognizes the importance of community outreach and we frequently liaise with educational and training institutions, as well as various organizations, to build support for Manitoba’s film and television industry.
 We conduct year-round visits to trade schools, universities, colleges and high schools to provide an opportunity for individuals to learn more about a career in film and television.

 FTM staff is also available for career guidance and one-on-one consultations.
 Anyone can book an appointment with a training coordinator to discuss mapping his or her path to success in Manitoba’s film industry.

-Film Training Manitoba is a sector council funded by the provincial department Industry Services of Manitoba Education and Training.
+Film Training Manitoba is a member of the sector council program funded by the Province of Manitoba’s Economic Development and Training.

 Sector Councils are organizations dedicated to human resource development.

 Sector Councils bring industry partners together to develop human resources solutions that are specific to their sector or industry.
 By acting as a bridge between different companies sector councils address human resources challenges, which benefit all industry partners.
 Having industry work with sector councils helps employers and workers by creating solutions that are tailored to the community’s needs and more responsive to the industry.
 The Manitoba government recognizes that a skilled, adaptable and productive workforce is essential for employers to complete locally and in the global market.